 Although an individualized education program (IEP) or Section 504 plan, if the student has one, may help identify services that have been effective, it generally is not sufficient documentation.
 This is because postsecondary education presents different demands than high school education, and what the student needs to meet these new demands may be different.
 Also in some cases, the nature of a disability may change.

 Depending upon what a IEP or Section 504 plan provides, CSU may accept this documentation as a means to verify the existence of a disability.
 However, it generally is not sufficient to determine whether or not an accommodation is needed.
-That assessment will involve a discussion between the student and RDS counselor.
+That assessment will involve a discussion between the student and RDS specialist.
 An accommodation must be consistent with the type of known disability.
 RDS may also request additional documentation if needed.

 If the documentation that a student has does not meet the postsecondary school's requirements, a school official should tell the student in a timely manner what additional documentation is needed.
 The student may need a new evaluation in order to provide the required documentation.